Season 1, Episode 42

 Lorne Brown:

 Yeah.
-That, that’s too much of responsibility to put on any human being, isn’t it?
+That’s too much responsibility to put on any human being, isn’t it?

 Gila Golub: